aurbano/react-dragger/README.md

 In some cases you really need an unobtrusive way to make items draggable, this will do just that.

-I use React-DnD a lot as well, but sometimes you really just want to make an element draggable.
+I use React-DnD a lot as well, but sometimes you really just want to make an element draggable :smile:

 ## Installation